9.2.4. Channel Bonding Interfaces

 NM_CONTROLLED=no

-BONDING_OPTS="bonding parameters separated by spaces
+BONDING_OPTS="bonding parameters separated by spaces"

 After the channel bonding interface is created, the network